Fair, Not Equal

 November 13, 2018

-An issue that comes up a lot in my house is the idea that "it's not fair that he gets to (fill in the blank) and I don't."
+A common complaint in my house is - "it's not fair that he gets to (fill in the blank) and I don't."

 This usually comes up when one boy is "grounded" while the other one is not.